prebid/prebid.github.io/dev-docs/activity-controls.md

 pbjs.setConfig({
     allowActivities: {
         accessDevice: {
-            // disable all storage except localStorage.
+            // the intent here is to disable cookies but allow HTML5 localStorage
-            // because this is using priority > 10, it still requires all other controls to allow storage;
+            // because this defines priority > 10, other controls will be checked first
-            // deviceAccess should be true; bidders need `storageAllowed` to be set through `bidderSettings`;
-            // if the GDPR module is enabled, vendor consent needs to have been given, etc
+            // e.g. if GDPR is in-scope and there's no consent, this priority 20 rule won't be processed
             default: false,
             rules: [{
                 condition({storageType}) {